Investor Education Provided by CrowdsourceFunded.com

 5. You are aware of the limits of the investable amount on this and similar registered portals, specifically;

--- No investor in a 12-month period may purchase crowdfunded securities that, in aggregate, from all issuers, exceed the greater of $2,200 or 5% of the lesser of Annual Income or Net Worth, as applicable, if either the Annual Income or Net Worth of the investor is less than $107,000.
+-- No Non Accredited Investor in a 12-month period may purchase crowdfunded securities that, in aggregate, from all issuers, exceed the greater of $2,200 or 5% of the greater of Annual Income or Net Worth, as applicable, if either the Annual Income or Net Worth of the investor is less than $107,000.

 6. You are aware of the circumstances where the issuer can cancel an offering and on an investor’s right to cancel an order up to 48 hours prior to a scheduled closing.